timothyshull/programming_notes/python/fluent_python.md

   caller
 - PEP 342 also added .throw() and .close() methods that respectively allow the caller to throw an exception to be handled inside the generator and to terminate it .
-These features are covered in the next section and in “Coroutine Termination and Exception Handling”.
+These features are covered in the next section and in "Coroutine Termination and Exception Handling".
 - latest evolutionary step for coroutines - PEP 380 - Syntax for Delegating to a Subgenerator
     - Python 3.3 (2012)
     - generator can now return a value